dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     oc label node/node-5.lab glusterfs-
     oc label node/node-6.lab glusterfs-

-Contrary to the output of these commands the label `storagenode` is actually removed.
+Contrary to the output of these commands the label `glusterfs` is actually removed (indicated by the minus sign).

 &#8680; Verify that all GlusterFS pods running on `node-4`, `node-5` and `node-6` are indeed terminated: